 How do we diagnose a Breast Lump?

 In patients with breast lumps that cannot be identified on mammography or those that are suspicious on mammography, breast ultrasound is usually the next step.
-Ultrasound does not produce radiation and instead uses high frequency soundwaves to image the breast with a high level of detail.
 In women under 30 years of age, ultrasound is typically used as the first-line imaging due to the lack of radiation, as well as the higher density of breast tissue in younger women.

 Breast Magnetic Resonance Imaging

 Breast MRI is the most accurate method to detect and characterize lumps in the breast.
 It is also more expensive and is therefore usually reserved for specific cases or patients who are at higher risk for breast cancer.

 Ultrasound Guided Biopsy

 If a lump is identified that has a suspicious appearance by mammography and/or ultrasound a small sample of the suspicious tissue (biopsy) can be obtained through a thin needle using ultrasound images to guide placement of the needle.
 During the procedure, a small clip is left to mark the location of the biopsy.

 If a lump is identified and is best seen on mammography a specialized form of mammography can be used to obtain a small sample of the suspicious tissue (biopsy).
 A small needle is utilized to obtain the sample.
 During the procedure, a small clip is left to mark the location of the biopsy.